Chemical Spill Response at Haydarpasa Port

 A severe thunderstorm caused a crane to collapse and fire to break out at Istanbul’s Haydarpasa Port on July 27.
 The Large crane toppled at Haydarpasa port, near the Bosporus tunnel, causing an explosion and massive blaze.

 According to news reports, oil barrels overturned the crane and caused an explosion.
-At least one person was injured in the fire, which is later contained.
+At least one person was injured in the fire, later contained.

 1. Assess and Communicate

-In any spill, workers should alert others in the area so they can evacuate or stay clear of the incident.
+In any spill, workers should alert others in the area to evacuate or stay clear of the incident.
 Employees should also contact your facility’s emergency response coordinator or manager.
 Clear communication right away will ensure everyone is safe and secure.

-During this step, employees should make sure to stay clear of the spilled substance, as stepping in it could lead to slipping and falling or to unsafe exposure to the chemical.
+During this step, employees should make sure to stay clear of the spilled substance, as stepping in it could lead to slipping and falling or to hazardous exposure to the chemical.

 Getting ready to clean up a chemical spill requires two types of preparation.
 First, make the area by ensuring proper ventilation is available.
 This is especially important, for example, if the location of the spill is a confined space.